 Do you think taxes when you retire will be higher or lower than they are today?
-If you suspect that taxes – and specifically, your taxes – are likely to be higher when you retire, a Roth IRA may be a good option for your retirement savings.
-The money you contribute to a Roth today has already been taxed, so when you retire and start withdrawing, the money – and any potential growth in the account – may be tax free.
+If you suspect they are likely to be higher, a Roth IRA may be a good option for your retirement savings.
+The money you contribute to a Roth IRA today has already been taxed, so when you retire and start withdrawing, the money – and any potential growth in the account – may be tax free.
 And Roth IRAs offer a lot of flexibility even before you retire.

 |Married Filing Jointly